Wilson Disease Clinical Presentation

 History

 Consider hepatic Wilson disease in the differential diagnosis of any unexplained chronic liver disease, especially in individuals younger than 40 years.
-The condition may also manifest as acute hepatitis.
+[12] The condition may also manifest as acute hepatitis.
 Hepatic dysfunction is the presenting feature in more than half of patients.
-The 3 major patterns of hepatic involvement are as follows: (1) chronic active hepatitis, (2) cirrhosis, and (3) fulminant hepatic failure.
+The three major patterns of hepatic involvement are as follows: (1) chronic active hepatitis, (2) cirrhosis, and (3) fulminant hepatic failure.
 The most common initial presentation is cirrhosis.

 Neuropsychiatric symptoms

-Most patients who present with neuropsychiatric manifestations have cirrhosis.
+An estimated 50% of patients with Wilson disease have neurologic or psychiatric symptoms.
+[13] Most patients who present with neuropsychiatric manifestations have cirrhosis.
 The most common presenting neurologic feature is asymmetrical tremor, occurring in approximately half of individuals with Wilson disease.
 The character of the tremor is variable and may be predominantly resting, postural, or kinetic.
 Kayser-Fleischer rings are seen in at least 98% of patients with neurological Wilson disease who have not received chelation therapy.

 Frequent early symptoms include difficulty speaking, excessive salivation, ataxia, masklike facies, clumsiness with the hands, and personality changes.